0xzhou/MOOC/CS61A-Structure and Interpretation of Computer Programs/NotesBackup/Lecture4.md

-## Lecture 4sThe Fibonacci Sequence:
+## Lecture 4 The Fibonacci Sequence:

 - the golden spiral(natural)